 About Securus Technologies

 Securus Technologies is a leader in the provision of civil and criminal justice technological solutions that target corrections and public safety.
 The Dallas, TX based firm serves over 3,400 public safety corrections and law enforcement agencies across North America with its portfolio of over 800 products.
 Since its establishment in 1986, the company has registered steady growth in all areas.
 According to Securus Technologies website, the company currently runs the largest working team in the industry, constituting about 1,300 associates nationwide.
+Watch this video on Youtube.

 One of the company’s most popular products is the At-Home Video visitation service.
 According to Crunchbase, the program is designed to make it easy for users to communicate with their incarcerated family members and friends through a secure and efficient line of communication from anywhere.
 Users simply need to have a computer, internet connection and webcam.
 Due to its convenience, At-Home Video Visitation can drastically reduce the need for inmate families and friends to travel to the prison or jail.